 How many interacting elements are required for emergent behavior to arise?
 The answer depends upon the complexity of the elements and their interactions.

-At one extreme -- vast numbers of simple elements -- gravitational attraction between atoms creates galaxies, stars and black holes (see other examples of emergence).
-At the other extreme unexpected behavior can emerge from only two interacting elements if their interactions are rich and they are sufficiently adaptable (consider a marriage).
 In general, the less complex the interactions the more individuals are required to produce surprises.
 But unless the interactions are very simple, it doesn't take all that many.
 Small flocks of birds or schools of fish can provide surprising collective behavior.
 And, as every programmer has discovered, even small software systems all too often demonstrate surprising emergent behavior (bugs).

 Multicellular systems, whether in biological or digital realms, have many elements that are themselves complex dynamic systems that interact with each other in quite complex ways.